alexbrocklebank/advanced-lane-finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Finding lane lines using computer vision and non-linear functions is much more robust than the initial lane finding project.
 I spent a large portion of the project within the line detection logic after the image has been fed through the binary filter pipeline.
-I had a great deal averaging out the lines between frames, which wound up being helped a great deal by modifying the parameters and colors used within the pipeline instead.
+I had difficulty averaging out the lines between frames, which wound up being helped a great deal by modifying the parameters and colors used within the pipeline instead for better initial detection.

 Once I increased the thresholds on a few of the pipeline "layers" and increased the width and decreased the length of the perspective transform area, I managed to clean up the lane detected dramatically.
-Where this pipeline still under-performs is in areas of concrete roads where the lines are washed out by the lighter color backdrop.
-For this I need to tweak the pipeline some more and possibly add some more color layers to the binary logic.
+Where this pipeline still under-performs is in areas of concrete roads where the lines are washed out by the lighter color backdrop, or in areas where the car bounces or moves and moves the camera significantly.
+Averaging the lines wth a buffer of previous line locations greatly improves the lane highlight, but when the car moves faster than the averaging allows, the highlighted lane takes time to catch up.

-A few things that will increase the robustness would be averaging the curve and lane lines between a few of the most recent frames, similar to the learning rate in neural networks.
-Preventing drastic changes by a dampener such as this will improve accuracy and help when the road material changes or shadows appear.
+A few things that will increase the robustness might be using deep learning to find the lines instead of a buffer to keep up with rapid changes, or to use a camera with a built in gyroscope or gimbal.